-English-two college-level courses minimum

-Mathematics-two college-level courses minimum

-Science-two college-level courses minimum

-Social Studies-two college-level courses minimum

-(one of the courses must be U.S. History)

-(Also see page 9)
+English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History) (Also see page 9)

 Graduation Requirements:

-Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites

-Grade of B- or better in Internship II

-And grade of B or better in Method courses
+Cumulative grade point average of 3.0 in the MAT program Completion of all departmental requirements/prerequisites Grade of B or better in Internship II And grade of B or better in Method courses 36 credits

-36 credits

-16 cr.

 Required Courses: The courses in the list below are required for the Elementary MAT program.
-This listing of the required courses illustrates the course sequence plan for full-time students who begin the program in a Summer semester.
-However.
-Alternative course sequence plans are available for students who begin in a Fall or Spring semester.
+This listing of the required courses illustrates the course sequence plan for full-time students who begin the program in a summer semester.
+However, alternative course sequence plans are available for students who begin in a fall or spring semester.
 Additionally, alternative course sequencing is available for students who may need to begin the program in part-time student status.
 Each MAT student must speak with the program coordinator to insure that s/he is following an appropriate approved course sequence.

+0 11 1 11

+Summer 1 6 cr.

+EDUC 501/Exploring Teaching

+EPSY 523/Advanced Child and Adolescent Development

+Fall I 13 cr.

+EDUC 694/Internship I

+RDLG 537/Language Arts Literacy

+ELEM 520/Multicultural Social Studies Methods

+ELEM 521/Methods for Teaching Science in the

+Inclusive Classroom

-Summer I 6 cr.
-EDUC 501/Exploring Teaching EPSY 523/Advanced Child and Adolescent Development Fall I 13 cr.
-EDUC 694/Internship I RDLG 537/Language Arts Literacy ELEM 520/Multicultural Social Studies Methods ELEM 521/Methods for Teaching Science in the Inclusive Classroom MATH 596/Concepts and Methods of Teaching Math in the Elementary Grades Spring I 11 cr.
-EDUC 614/Creating and Sustaining Classroom Communities ELEM 690/Student-Teaching Seminar ELEM 695/Internship II Summer II 6 cr.
-EDUC 513/Collaboration, Consultation, and Partnerships EDUC 615/Capstone Experience: The Teaching Professional RDLG 570/Issues in Literacy Instruction Elementary/English as a Second Language (certification) Leading to a Master of Arts in Teaching (MAT) Degree for Students Interested in Urban Education Specialization (ELEU_MAT01)-Five-Year Program (for TCNJ students only-Full-Five Year Undergraduate/Graduate Program) Tabitha Dell'Angelo, Coordinator, Graduate Program in Urban Education EDUC 700/Comprehensive Examination The Department of Elementary and Early Education offers a program that prepares students to be teachers in urban schools.
+MATH 596/Concepts and Methods of Teaching Math in

+the Elementary Grades

+Spring I 11 cr.

+EDUC 614/Creating and Sustaining Classroom Communities

+ELEM 690/Student-Teaching Seminar

+ELEM 695/Internship II

+Summer 1 II 6 cr.

+EDUC 513/Collaboration, Consultation, and Partnerships

+EDUC 615/Capstone Experience: The Teaching Professional

+RDLG 570/Issues in Literacy Instruction

+Elementary/English as a Second Language (certification) Leading to a Master of Arts in Teaching (MAT) Degree for Students Interested in Urban Education Specialization (ELEU\MAT01)-Five-Year Program (for TCNJ students only-Full-Five Year Undergraduate/Graduate Program)

+Tabitha Dell'Angelo, Coordinator, Graduate Program in Urban Education

+EDUC 700/Comprehensive Examination

+The Department of Elementary and Early Education offers a program that prepares students to be teachers in urban schools.
 This five-year program, featuring a double major with dual certification, culminates in a Master of Arts in Teaching degree and New Jersey teaching certification in either Elementary Education or Early Childhood Education and English as a Second Language.

 At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and elementary or early childhood education.
 The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
 Graduates of the program are considered "highly qualified" teachers and therefore meet current requirements for obtaining employment in New Jersey school districts.

 Admission Requirements:

-Only students who have completed a bachelor's degree in the elementary education program at TCNJ may matriculate into ECAU_MAT01.
+Only students who have completed a bachelor's degree in the elementary education program at TCNJ may matriculate into ECAU\ MAT01.
 Students must have a GPA of 3.0 to matriculate into the fifth-year portion of the program.

 Graduation Requirements:

-Cumulative GPA of 3.0 in the MAT program Completion of all departmental requirements/prerequisites- 31 credits Grade of B- or better in Internship II Required Courses:
+Cumulative GPA of 3.0 in the MAT program Completion of all departmental requirements/prerequisites- 30 credits

+Grade of B- or better in Internship II

+Required Courses:

+20 cr.
-ESLM 525/Second Language Acquisition ESLM 545/Structure of Language and Proficiency Assessment ESLM 577/Sociolinguistics/Cultural Foundations for Second Language Education

-ESLM 578/Theory and Practice of Teaching a Second Language ESLM 579/Language and Literacy for Second Language Learners ESLM 587/Curriculum, Methods, and Assessment for Second Language Education EDUC 614/Creating and Sustaining Classroom Communities
+ESLM 525/Second Language Acquisition ESLM 545/Structure of Language and Proficiency Assessment ESLM 577/Sociolinguistics/Cultural Foundations for Second Language Education ESLM 578/Theory and Practice of Teaching a Second Language ESLM 579/Language and Literacy for Second Language Learners ESLM 587/Curriculum, Methods, and Assessment for Second Language Education EDUC 690/Seminar Elective (choose 1) SPED 525/Inclusive Practices ELEM 515/Conflict Resolution EDUC 614/Creating and Sustaining Classroom Communities Field Experience:

-EDUC 615/Capstone

-EDUC 690/Seminar

-SPED 501/Teaching Exceptional Children

-Field Experience: